Analysis: The Wemby Show is underway, and opening night was a circus

 The numbers didn’t matter.
 Wembanyama overshadowed everyone.
 And everything.

 And in the adjacent court — UNLV has two separate gyms under one roof — Cleveland and Brooklyn were playing simultaneous to Wembanyama’s debut.
 Let’s just say there were more than a few empty seats in the gym for that game; only the most ardent Cavaliers fans, Nets fans or friends and family of players on those rosters seemed to be there for that one.
-Meanwhile, a few feet away, fans were seated all the way up to the rafters.
+Meanwhile, a few feet away in the big gym, fans were seated all the way up to the rafters.

+“He’s pretty cool,” Spurs teammate Julian Champagnie said, later adding, “he deserves to have this moment.”

 He is a rookie.
 A very tall, super talented one.
 He will have great games in San Antonio.
 He will have bad games.
-But he’s now had his first game.
-His NBA story is now officially underway.
+And he’s now had his first game.
+His NBA story is underway.
 The Spurs are betting that it only gets better from here.

+“I just want to get better every time,” Wembanyama said, “and learn as much as I can.”

 Tim Reynolds is a national basketball writer for The Associated Press.
 Write to him at treynolds(at)ap.org